Karob2/sakata-mountain/README.md

 # Sakata Mountain

-Game project for Touhou Game Jam 2, using PixiJS.
+Originally created for Touhou Game Jam 2, using PixiJS.

 Nemuno Sakata just wants to get vegetables for soup, but there's trouble on the mountain.
 Jump and slash your way around a twisting level with enemies throughout and a mystery boss at the end.